 Sometimes, people in America ask my husband Isaac why he prefers to travel abroad when he could be exploring his

 Czech Halloween (Dusicky) and the reason Czechs take “anti-vampire” measures with their corpses…

 Reykjavik is a quiet little city and the Hallgrímskirkja Church is the main landmark and a popular tourist attraction.
-Check out our video about the church and the view from the observatory.
+Check

 The best way to spend 36 hours in Iceland (winter time)!